StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/code-examples.md

 the [health state propagates](/stackpacks/integrations/opentelemetry/manual-instrumentation/span-health.md) up to the database if something is wrong with the table.

-This is where your best judgment will come into play; best would be to play around with the parent spans, child spans, etc., and see what result do you receive on StackState.
+This is where your best judgment will come into play; best would be to play around with the parent spans, child spans, etc., and see what result do you receive on Rancher Observability.

 ## Example: JavaScript and NodeJS